marbl/ModDotPlot/README.md

 moddotplot static <ARGS>
 ```

-This skips running Dash and quickly creates plots under the specified output directory using [plotnine](https://plotnine.readthedocs.io/en/v0.12.4/).
-By default, running ModDotPlot in static mode this will produce the following files:
+Running _ModDotPlot_ in static mode skips running Dash and quickly creates plots under the specified output directory `-o`.
+By default, running _ModDotPlot_ in static mode this will produce the following files:

-- A paired-end bed file, containing intervals alongside their corresponding identity estimates.
+- A paired-end bed file `.bedpe`, containing intervals alongside their corresponding identity estimates.
-- A self-identity dotplot for each sequence.
+- A self-identity dotplot for each sequence, as both an upper triangle matrix `_TRI` and full matrix `_FULL` representation.
 - A histogram of identity values for each sequence.

+All plots and histograms are output in a vectorized (default: `.svg`) and rasterized `.png` image. [plotnine](https://plotnine.readthedocs.io/en/v0.12.4/).

-See [static mode commands](#static-mode-commands) for further info.
+ModDotPlot supports highly customizable plotting features in static mode.
+See [static mode commands](#static-mode-commands) for a complete list of features.

 ---